blue-button/implementation-guide/transmit-using-direct.md

 - ***Ambulatory Summary***
 - ***Inpatient Summary***

+The payload may include other documents as well.

 #### 3. Transmit Context
 The message body should also include attribution that this transmission was on behalf of the patient in text/plain or text/html:

 {% highlight text %}
 This message was sent by [Provider Name] at the request of [Patient Name].
 {% endhighlight %}

+***Workgroup Discussion***: The Content and Push workgroups are discussing how the payload should be structured.
+The choice is between XDR/XDM vs. multi-part MIME.
+They are also deciding how the transmit context text should be constructed.

 <!--
 ## 2. Workflow